Brain Scans Find Differences But No Injury In U.S. Diplomats Who Fell Ill In Cuba

 "All you can say is something happened, which caused their brain to change," she says.

-And even that conclusion was challenged by brain scientists who have been skeptical that any diplomat was attacked or injured.
+And even that conclusion was challenged by brain scientists who have been skeptical that any diplomat was attacked or injured from what became known as "Havana syndrome."

 The differences could have been random or simply the result of different life experiences that can change the brain — like learning a foreign language, says Sergio Della Sala, a professor of human cognitive neuroscience at the University of Edinburgh in the U.K. He called the study in JAMA "half-baked."

-"There is no evidence of any pathology," says Doug Fields, a neuroscientist who has investigated and written about the events in Cuba.
+"There is no evidence of any pathology," says Douglas Fields, a neuroscientist who has investigated and written about the events in Cuba.
 "And when you look at the data, there's no coherent syndrome, no pattern."

-That means there is no reason to believe speculation that the diplomats were attacked with some sort of high-tech weapon, Fields says.
+The new results should end speculation that embassy workers were injured by a sonic weapon or something even more exotic, Fields says.

-"The physical evidence to support the idea that there was some sort of a energy beam is completely lacking," he says.
+"The physical evidence to support the idea that there was some sort of an energy beam is completely lacking," he says.

 The study is the latest development in a mystery that began in 2016, when dozens of people associated with the U.S. Embassy in Havana began reporting strange, high-pitched sounds or sudden changes in air pressure.
 Shortly after these events, they began experiencing dizziness, headaches, sleep problems, hearing problems and foggy thinking.